lgmorand/workshop-aca/_entries/02-02 environment.md

   --location "$LOCATION"
 ```

-> You may receive an error message telling that features are not allowed for subscription. it means that containers apps is not available for the selection Region.
+> You may receive an error message telling that features are not allowed for subscription. it means that containers apps is not available for the selection region.